 **Helpful tips and common mistakes

-Eggnog can substitute milk in almost any dessert to transform an ordinary dish to an extraordinary one.
+Eggnog can substitute milk in almost any dessert to transform an ordinary dish into an extraordinary one.
 Eggnog custard, eggnog latte, eggnog cake, eggnog french toast, it can all be done.
 Since the eggnog is spiced with cinnamon and sweetened with sugar, it adds more flavor to the overall dessert or in this case, breakfast.

 French toast is as easy as dipping bread in a milk base and cooking it on a griddle.
 Using my regular recipe for french toast, I simply swapped the milk for the eggnog - no adjustments to the other ingredients.
 Yes, it's that simple!

 Of course, I couldn't stop there.
 To make this extra special for the holiday season, I cooked the french toast in maple butter and topped them with caramelized bananas.
 Oh and did I mention, the maple butter was also used to prepare the bananas.
 Can someone say, "yum"?

 If you're preparing this dish for children and want a non-alcoholic version, substitute orange juice or water.

 The sugar begins to melt and creates a sauce that coats the sliced bananas - my mouth waters just looking at these bananas.

 Serve these eggnog french toast with eggnog on the side if you dare.
-Maple syrup isn’t needed for this decadent breakfast since you have the sweetness from the bananas and the french toast itself.
-I’ll admit, a lot of eggnog desserts are very subtle on the whole eggnog flavor, these are not.
-I could eat the french toast by itself, no bananas, no syrup; yes, it’s that good.
+Maple syrup isn't needed for this decadent breakfast since you have the sweetness from the bananas and the french toast itself.
+I'll admit, a lot of eggnog desserts are very subtle on the whole eggnog flavor, these are not.
+I could eat the french toast by itself, no bananas, no syrup; yes, it's that good.
 But paired with the fruit, it becomes spectacular.
-Good thing eggnog is only for the holidays or I’ll be eating these everyday!
+Good thing eggnog is only for the holidays or I'll be eating this every day!